Piling on the pressure - women in the workplace

 - Take something off your list - if it isn’t essential, don’t do it

-- Find time, even if only five minutes, to do something for yourself each day.
+- Find time, even if it's only 5 minutes, to do something for yourself each day.
 Read the paper, have a bath, go for a walk, watch a DVD

-- Be appreciative - think of five things you are grateful for.
-Do it now, then do it every day.
+- Be appreciative - think of 5 things you are grateful for.
+Do it now, then do it every day